Hurricane Elsa: Barbados

 Sustained winds of 74 mph were recorded on Barbados, which was what prompted the operational upgrade of Elsa to a hurricane.
-Barbados Minister Abrahams reported damage in the southern part of the island, with power outages, along with downed trees, flash flooding and roofs ripped from homes.
+Barbados' Minister of Home Affairs, Wilfred Abrahams, reported damage in the southern part of the island, with power outages, along with downed trees, flash flooding and roofs ripped from homes.
 First responders were unable to reach people, but no injuries or deaths were reported.
 Elsa was the first hurricane to impact Barbados in 66 years, the previous being Hurricane Janet in 1955.
 More than 1,300 homes were damaged, including 62 homes which were completely destroyed on the island.
 The entirety of the island lost electricity as Elsa passed to the south, with 24 electricity poles being knocked down and 74 reports of trees being uprooted.
 Elsa produced rainfall totals of up to 8 in in parts of the island.
 The Queen Elizabeth Hospital sustained damage following the hurricane, with sections of its roof lifted and windows blown out.
 20 of the 98 Flow telecommunication sites in Barbados were damaged and were offline.
 All flights from the Grantley Adams International Airport were suspended on July 3, due to the airport recovering from minor structural damage and power outages.
 At least 500 electricity pole-related fires were sparked by Elsa, including one in the Grantley Adams International Airport.